 Follow the steps below to reset a UniFi device to factory defaults using SSH.
 See the Intro to Networking - How to Establish a Connection Using SSH article for more information on connecting to UniFi devices using SSH.

-1. First make sure that SSH Authentication is enabled through the UniFi Network Controller.
-If this is already enabled, then proceed to step 6.
+1. First make sure that SSH Authentication is enabled through the UniFi Network Application.

-9. Finally, forget the device through the UniFi Network Controller using the above steps.
+4. Forget the device through the UniFi Network Application using the above steps.

 Resetting a Device to Factory Defaults using the Physical Reset Button